 Ask class members how the water they drink is made safe to drink.
 They may have some prior knowledge, and they may conduct a Google search.
 Lead students to think about different toxins and clean-up methods.
-Note: This may lead to a trip to the water treatment facility.
+Note: This may lead to a planning a trip to the water treatment facility.

 On the board or chart paper write down their answers to the question, "What we know about how water gets polluted?"

 Make another column headed "How to clean it up."
 The suggestions may include personal methods, such as using a personal water filter, as well as community and global methods.

 Discuss why we should clean the river.
 Introduce the concepts of Stewardship and Common Good.
 Discuss why we as individuals have a responsibility to clean up and take care of water in our community.

 Introduce the book, A River Ran Wild.
 Read aloud and discuss what happened to the river.
 Discuss stewardship and individual responsibility for the environment.

 - How does a polluted river impact the community?